snetts/gdrive/HOWTO.md

   pv -br -L 90k | \
   cat > file.ext
 This will show the amount of data downloaded (-b) and the rate of download (-r) and limit that rate to 90 kiB/s (-L 90k).

+# Authenticate

+# remove the token file
+rm ~/.gdrive/token_v2.json
+# run the about subcommand to re-prompt you for authentication:
+gdrive about